The guided walks I schedule regularly are listed below, my current schedule and price/booking details are on my Footprints of London page.

 1045.
 Edward the confessor fled the moral turpitude of The City and founded his Minster in the West.
 Then around 600 years later its development exploded until it became the seat of Royal, political, ecclesiastical and executive power.
 Join me for a wander around the grand buildings of Whitehall. read more

-Tracing the Tudors: The Makers of Modern England
+Tracing the Tudors: The Real London of Wolf Hall

 The World in One City: Migration and the Making of modern London